IAB402 IT Consulting and Leadership

 Overview

-Assessment is based on formative participation in the development of consulting skills, summative assessment of those skills within the workshop and individual assessment of your knowledge of consulting concepts and practices within an examination.
+Assessment is based on formative participation in the development of consulting skills and summative assessment of those skills within the tutorials and workshop.

 Unit Grading Scheme